ista-vamos/vamos/README.md

 heterogeneous asynchronous events sources.
 Events are efficiently transferred via concurrent buffers in the shared memory.

 The current developement version can be found in the branch `dev`.
-Code in this branch my be highly outdated.
+Code in the `main` branch may be highly outdated.
+If you cannot find something that you  think should be here, write to <mchqwerty (at) gmail (dot) com>.

 ## Build: